Home

 Active in the community, Alexander was appointed in 1877 as a reviewer of National Road spur construction plans in Wharton Twp.
 He also was elected constable of the township in 1877 and as judge of elections in 1889.
 In 1874, the Uniontown Genius of Liberty reported that he had "been unable to do anything for some time on account of a severe cut on the foot, received from an ax."

-The Gaithers resided nearby, and were active in helping maintain, the ancient grave of British General Edward Braddock, who was mortally wounded in battle during the French and Indian War.
-The dying general was brought back to Chalk Hill, where he passed away.
-Braddock's aide-de-camp, young George Washington, presided over the burial.
-Washington gave orders that the grave be dug in the middle of the road to keep Indians from exhuming and scalping the corpse.
-Years later, Braddock's bones were found during road repair, and were reburied among a stand of nearby pine trees.
+The Gaithers resided nearby, and were active in helping maintain, the historic gravesite of British General Edward Braddock, who was mortally wounded in battle during the French and Indian War.
+The dying Braddock was brought back to Chalk Hill, where he passed away.
+His aide-de-camp, young George Washington, presided over the burial.
+Washington gave orders that the grave be dug in the middle of the road and then covered over by earth to keep Indians from exhuming and scalping the corpse.
+Years later, Braddock's bones were found during road repair and reburied among a stand of nearby pine trees.

 The 1932 book, Fort Necessity and Historic Shrines of the Redstone Country, published by the Fort Necessity Chapter of the Sons, said that: